Pa3kowen/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty
-Delete the directory
-Delete the directory
+a script that changes the working directory to the previous one